luyadev/luya/docs/guide/lesson-module.md

 ## Importing the module

-Finally, we're going to import the new modules with the import command:
+Finally, we are going to import the new modules with the import command:

 ```
 ./vendor/bin/luya import
 ```

-Before we'll see the module in the admin view, we've to set the permissions for the `addressbookadmin` for our user in `System/Groups/Permissions`:
+Before we will see the module in the admin view, we have to set the permissions for the `addressbookadmin` for our user in `System/Groups/Permissions`:

 ![Settings permissions](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/addressbook-permissions.gif "Settings permissions")

 ## Linking the group table in the contact table

-We don't want to put the group id in a contact record.
-In order to get a nice dropdown with all available `Groups`, we've to modify the `ngRestAttributeTypes()` function in the `Contact.php` model.
-We'll use the [selectModel](https://luya.io/guide/ngrest-plugin-select) attribute type for the field `group_id`.
+We do not want to put the group ID in a contact record.
+In order to get a nice dropdown with all available `Groups`, we have to modify the `ngRestAttributeTypes()` function in the `Contact.php` model.
+We will use the [selectModel](https://luya.io/guide/ngrest-plugin-select) attribute type for the field `group_id`.

 Our `ngRestAttributeTypes()` function should look like this: